Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Asymptotic distribution

 \section{Asymptotic distribution}

-In this section, we investigate the asymptotic distribution and subsequently construct confidence regions in Section~\ref{sec:conf_sets}.
+In this section we investigate the asymptotic distribution.
 We perform our analysis for the case when $\lambda^* \to \infty$ which, by Theorem~\ref{thm:consist_model}, encompasses the tuning regime of consistent model selection and often is the regime of choice in applications.
 If the estimator is tuned uniformly over all components, the condition $\lambda^* \to \infty$ is in fact equivalent to consistent tuning, given the basic condition of $\lambda^*/n \to 0$.

-The requirement $\lambda^* \to \infty$ also corresponds to the case where the convergence rate of adaptive Lasso estimator is given by $(\lambda^*/n)^{-1/2}$ rather than $n^{-1/2}$, as can be seen from Proposition~\ref{prop:rate_unif}. \cite{PoetscherSchneider09} and \cite{PoetscherSchneider10} demonstrate that in order to get a representative and full picture of the behavior of the estimator from asymptotic considerations, one needs to consider a moving-parameter framework where the unknown parameter $\beta = \beta_n$ is allowed to vary over sample size.
+The requirement $\lambda^* \to \infty$ also corresponds to the case where the convergence rate of the adaptive Lasso estimator is given by $(n/\lambda^*)^{1/2}$ rather than $n^{1/2}$, as can be seen from Proposition~\ref{prop:rate_unif}. \cite{PoetscherSchneider09, PoetscherSchneider10} demonstrate that in order to get a representative and full picture of the behavior of the estimator from asymptotic considerations, one needs to consider a moving-parameter framework where the unknown parameter $\beta = \beta_n$ is allowed to depend on sample size.
 For these reasons, we study the asymptotic distribution of $(n/\lambda^*)^{1/2}(\betaAL - \beta_n)$, which is done in the following.